perceived-dev/bisect/README.md

 # bisect

 Bisect your async task into two steps, first perform ayync work in background and then apply the effect of work.

 For example while you are fetching some data and updating view with new data.
 You can break it in following task to improve perceived experience.

 1. fetch the data (async task)
-2. Apply the new data on your view (action)
+2. Apply the new data on your view (effect)

 This is more of a pattern than a library.
 Library is pretty small.

 ## usage

 ```js
 const start = bisect({
   task(...args) {